Jeep Wrangler 4XE FAQ

 If you decide to purchase instead of lease, or secure your own awesome

-financing, you’ll still enjoy an 8.5% dealer discount, the lowest fees, and
+financing, you’ll still enjoy a 3% dealer discount, the lowest fees, and

 I work with dealerships based out of the NYC metro area, with local delivery